CSULB Biotechnology Club

 Edurne Gonzalez de la Vega

-At Evercrisp, Edurne has led groundbreaking work in Cas9 and mini-protein fusion development, engineering robust purification schemes that achieved a remarkable >15x increase in yield while maintaining consistently low endotoxin levels.
+In her previous role at Evercrisp, Edurne has led groundbreaking work in Cas9 and mini-protein fusion development, engineering robust purification schemes that achieved a remarkable >15x increase in yield while maintaining consistently low endotoxin levels.
 Her technical mastery spans the full spectrum of protein sciences, including advanced purification techniques (AKTA FPLC, affinity chromatography, ion exchange), comprehensive characterization methods (BLI, DSF, DLS, HPLC), and bioprocess engineering using bioreactor systems.

 Edurne's academic foundation includes an M.S. in Biotechnology from the University of Nevada, Reno, where she doubled protein yields in natural rubber protein research, and she is currently pursuing a Master of Molecular Science and Software Engineering at UC Berkeley.
 Her proven track record of cross-functional collaboration, regulatory compliance expertise (GLP, FDA), and commitment to advancing biotherapeutic discovery makes her a valuable leader in the biotechnology industry.